raphael-proust/raphael-proust.github.io/about.md

 I consider it my main programming language.
 I am also proficient in Python, Javascript, and Scala.
 I have also been in contact with Scheme, Haskell and C.
-Most of my public software contributions are on [Github](http://github.com/raphael-proust/).
+Most of my public software contributions are on [Github](http://github.com/raphael-proust/) and on [Gitlab](https://gitlab.com/raphael-proust).

 I speak French and English.
 I started learning Chinese and Toki Pona although I am not proficient in either.